telekom/reuse-template/README.md

 ### REUSE

+For a comprehensive guide on how to use REUSE for licensing in this repository, visit https://telekom.github.io/reuse-template/.
+A brief summary follows below:

 The [reuse tool](https://github.com/fsfe/reuse-tool) can be used to verify and establish compliance when new files are added.

 For more information on the reuse tool visit https://github.com/fsfe/reuse-tool.